capslinky/Consult-Web/PRD_UNIFIED.md

 FSR — Additions
 - “Phased Strategy” (early disclosures → settlement → motions → trial readiness)

+## 32) Practice Detail Drafts — Financial Matters (Phase 2 Long‑Form Seeds)
+Use these drafts to seed ≥1,500‑word details (and link back to the Financial hub).
+Expand with examples, plain‑language AZ references, and checklists.

+### Spousal Maintenance (Alimony) — Draft Copy
+H1: Spousal Maintenance in Arizona — Eligibility, Amount, and Duration

+Overview (2–3 paragraphs)
+Spousal maintenance is not automatic.
+Arizona courts consider whether a spouse lacks sufficient property to meet reasonable needs, is unable to be self‑sufficient, contributed to the other’s education/career, or has caretaking responsibilities or health conditions that affect earning capacity.
+If eligibility is established, the court weighs factors to set amount and duration.

+Eligibility & Factors (3–5 paragraphs)
+We’ll clarify what facts matter: length of marriage, standard of living, financial resources and earning capacity, contributions and sacrifices, age and health, time needed to acquire training or education, and balancing of hardships.
+We’ll discuss realistic ranges and structures (step‑down, time‑limited, review).

+Evidence & Settlement (2–3 paragraphs)
+Maintenance outcomes depend on credible budgets, documentation, and practical proposals.
+We help you present the numbers plainly and negotiate workable solutions that align with long‑term goals.

+CTA: Book a consultation to understand realistic maintenance ranges and strategies.

+### Property Division — Draft Copy
+H1: Property Division in Arizona — Community, Separate, and Practical Solutions

+Overview (2–3 paragraphs)
+Arizona is a community property state.
+Assets and debts acquired during marriage are presumed community, with exceptions.
+The goal is an equitable division—usually equal, but practical constraints (liquidity, taxes, refinancing) matter.

+Inventory & Valuation (2–3 paragraphs)
+Start with a complete inventory: bank/investment accounts, vehicles, real estate, retirement, business interests, and debts.
+Then consider valuations and tax consequences.
+For homes, feasibility of refinance and timelines matter.

+Separate Property & Reimbursements (2–3 paragraphs)
+Tracing separate property and reimbursement for community contributions (or vice versa) often require documentation and a clear story.
+We’ll show you how to present it in plain language.

+Settlement Structures (2 paragraphs)
+Creativity helps: staged buyouts, sale timelines, or trade‑offs that avoid unnecessary friction.
+We’ll map options that meet legal and practical needs.

+CTA: Get a plan to protect value while resolving property efficiently.

+### Debt Division — Draft Copy
+H1: Debt Division in Arizona — Avoiding Credit Pitfalls

+Overview (2–3 paragraphs)
+Debt allocation should match practical ability to pay and reflect how obligations were incurred.
+We’ll discuss closing joint accounts, protecting credit, and ensuring responsibility aligns with the overall division.

+Safeguards (2 paragraphs)
+Plan for missed payments, refinance timelines, and communication with creditors.
+We’ll outline protections that reduce risk.

+CTA: Get a strategy that protects your credit and reduces conflict.

+### Business Valuation — Draft Copy
+H1: Business Valuation in Divorce — Finding a Practical Number

+Overview (2–3 paragraphs)
+Valuing a business requires method selection, normalizing revenues/expenses, and understanding personal vs. enterprise goodwill.
+We coordinate with qualified experts when needed and focus on solutions that preserve value.

+Settlement Options (2–3 paragraphs)
+Buyouts (lump‑sum or staged), offsets, or continued co‑ownership (rare) have pros and cons.
+We’ll help you evaluate what’s realistic and fair.

+CTA: Schedule a consultation to discuss valuation options aligned with your goals.

+### Retirement & QDROs — Draft Copy
+H1: Retirement Division & QDROs — Avoiding Expensive Mistakes

+Overview (2–3 paragraphs)
+Dividing retirement accounts and pensions typically requires a Qualified Domestic Relations Order (QDRO) or similar plan order.
+The drafting and timing matter; errors here can be costly and difficult to fix.

+Process & Pitfalls (2–3 paragraphs)
+We’ll explain key steps—plan information, draft review, court signature, plan approval—and coordinate timing so accounts aren’t overlooked or taxed unexpectedly.

+CTA: Get retirement division right the first time with a clear plan.

+### Prenuptial & Postnuptial — Draft Copy
+H1: Prenuptial & Postnuptial Agreements — Clarity Before or After You Say “I Do”

+Overview (2–3 paragraphs)
+Well‑drafted agreements can reduce conflict by clarifying expectations around property, debt, and support.
+Enforceability requires fairness, disclosures, and appropriate formalities.
+We focus on clear language and realistic, future‑proof terms.

+When to Consider One (2 paragraphs)
+Second marriages, business ownership, substantial assets, or a desire to separate finances can justify planning.
+We’ll discuss what can and cannot be included.

+CTA: Talk to an attorney about a fair, practical agreement that fits your goals.

+## 33) Practice Detail Drafts — Custody & Parenting (Phase 2 Long‑Form Seeds)

+### Parental Rights (Legal Decision‑Making) — Draft Copy
+H1: Legal Decision‑Making in Arizona — Joint or Sole, and How Decisions Get Made

+Overview (2–3 paragraphs)
+Major choices about education, healthcare, religious training, and significant activities fall under legal decision‑making.
+Arizona recognizes joint and sole arrangements.
+The plan should define how decisions are proposed, documented, and resolved.

+Joint vs. Sole (2–3 paragraphs)
+Joint decision‑making requires cooperation and clear tie‑break mechanisms.
+Sole may be appropriate in limited circumstances (e.g., non‑cooperation, safety).
+We’ll explain trade‑offs and evidence.

+CTA: Build a decision‑making plan matched to your family’s needs.

+### Modifications — Draft Copy
+H1: Modifying Legal Decision‑Making, Parenting Time, and Support

+Overview (2–3 paragraphs)
+Courts require a substantial and continuing change in circumstances to modify orders.
+We’ll help you evaluate eligibility and present a practical request.

+Evidence & Process (2–3 paragraphs)
+Show schedules, school changes, health needs, or consistent patterns that support change.
+Document respectfully; focus on the child’s best interests.

+CTA: Get a roadmap for seeking a realistic modification.

+### Relocation — Draft Copy
+H1: Relocation with a Child — Notice, Evidence, and Best Interests

+Overview (2–3 paragraphs)
+Relocation cases require notice and a renewed best‑interests analysis.
+Courts consider reasons for the move, impact on the child, and how to preserve meaningful relationships.

+Practical Strategies (2–3 paragraphs)
+Offer concrete schedules, travel logistics, and communication plans.
+Show thoughtful efforts to maintain stability and relationships.

+CTA: Discuss a relocation plan grounded in best interests and practicality.

+### Evaluations — Draft Copy
+H1: Custody Evaluations — What to Expect and How to Prepare

+Overview (2–3 paragraphs)
+When facts are complex, courts may order an evaluation.
+We’ll explain processes, timelines, and how to participate constructively.

+Preparation (2–3 paragraphs)
+Focus on the child’s needs; be consistent and respectful.
+Provide documentation and witnesses thoughtfully.

+CTA: Prepare for an evaluation with a clear plan.

+### Grandparents’ Rights — Draft Copy
+H1: Third‑Party & Grandparents’ Rights in Arizona

+Overview (2–3 paragraphs)
+In limited circumstances, Arizona law permits third‑party visitation or legal decision‑making.
+Standards are specific and evidence‑driven.
+We’ll help you evaluate eligibility and present a respectful, child‑focused case.

+CTA: Learn whether third‑party rights may apply in your situation.

+## 34) Practice Detail Drafts — Special Circumstances (Phase 2 Long‑Form Seeds)

+### Paternity — Draft Copy
+H1: Establishing Paternity in Arizona — Rights, Responsibilities, and Next Steps

+Overview (2–3 paragraphs)
+Establishing paternity clarifies parental rights and responsibilities, including legal decision‑making, parenting time, and child support.
+We’ll explain acknowledgments, testing, and how orders are created.

+CTA: Book a consultation to discuss next steps in your paternity matter.

+### Mediation — Draft Copy
+H1: Mediation & ADR — Resolving Disputes with Structure and Clarity

+Overview (2–3 paragraphs)
+Mediation can cut costs and reduce conflict.
+Preparation matters: clear proposals, evidence, and a willingness to explore creative solutions.
+We help you define your “must‑haves,” “nice‑to‑haves,” and walk‑away positions.

+CTA: Explore whether mediation can move your case forward.

+### Appeals — Draft Copy
+H1: Appeals & Post‑Decree Relief — When and How to Challenge Orders

+Overview (2–3 paragraphs)
+Appeals and post‑decree relief have strict timelines and standards.
+We’ll evaluate whether an appeal, motion for relief, or a modification is appropriate, and discuss realistic outcomes.

+CTA: Get a candid assessment of your options.

+### Enforcement — Draft Copy
+H1: Enforcing Family Court Orders — Practical Tools for Compliance

+Overview (2–3 paragraphs)
+When orders aren’t followed, options include contempt, wage assignments, or other remedies.
+The goal is compliance, not chaos.
+We’ll help you document issues and seek practical solutions.

+CTA: Discuss targeted enforcement steps for your situation.

 ### Services — Limited‑Scope (LSR) — Draft Copy
 H1: Limited‑Scope Family Law Services